What To Pack For Curaçao? The Ultimate Packing Guide To Paradise

 Full-face snorkeling mask.
 I got this as a present a while ago and I’ve never looked back since.
 Most Curacao snorkeling tours include equipment, but I always prefer bringing my own.

-While in Curacao, there are tons of snorkeling tours available that will take you further afield, but even when swimming near the beach, you’ll get to see tons of marine life and cool coral, so bringing your own snorkeling gear will make your time in the water a whole lot more interesting.
+There are tons of snorkeling tours available that will take you further afield, but even when swimming near the beach, you’ll get to see tons of marine life and cool coral so bringing your own snorkeling gear will make your time in the water a whole lot more interesting.

 I love these full-face masks because I HATE accidentally swallowing water when I’m snorkeling, but this problem goes away with them and they also provide a much clearer view of things.
 You can grab one on Amazon.

 Travel towel.
-Most hotels in Curaçao have towels available for use, but if you plan on going to the beach (which you obviously are), then I recommend bring one of these.
+Most hotels in Curaçao have towels available for use, but if you plan on going to the beach (which you obviously are), then I recommend bringing one of these.

 Enter Sea To Summit’s Dry Bag!
 I got it as a gift when traveling Southeast Asia and it has become a must in my packing list.